SarunasBucius/kafka-cass-practise/README.md

 main() should contain 2 goroutines.
 One for listening to request, another for consuming events.

 Simple example of an app:
-Create route (for example POST /api/visited).
+Create route (for example POST /api/visits).
 Upon visiting, send event to kafka, containing time request was processed, and return request.
-Consume event to insert data to cassandra table (for example table 'visited' with column 'visited_at').
+Consume event to insert data to cassandra table (for example table 'visits' with column 'visited_at').

 Increase use of kafka:
 * Increase number of partitions to 2